-Native and adaptive plants require less water, pesticides and fertilizer to thrive, which means more savings on household water bills and less maintenance.
+Native and adapted plants require less water, pesticides, and fertilizer to thrive, which means more savings on household water bills and less maintenance.

-Plants that are native, or have been adapted over time to our north Texas climate, perform great despite dramatic shifts in weather and long hot, dry, and cold spells.
-Many of these plants are not only beautiful to look at, but provide food, habitat, and nesting areas for much or our unique wildlife.
+Plants that are native or have been adapted over time to our climate perform well despite dramatic shifts in weather and long hot, dry, or cold spells.
+Many of these plants are not only beautiful to look at, but provide food, habitat, and nesting areas for much of our unique wildlife.